Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 Sorry.

-So by definition, if I don't believe in God, I can't believe in the devil.
+an atheist, so by definition, if I don't believe in God, I can't believe in the devil.
+Good.

 Okay, so hold on.